gkpty/easy-md-to-html/docs.md

 All forms will generate a folder for that form within your project. this folder will contain the forms config.json file which keeps track of all of that form’s variables.

-All of the super easy form commands make use of optional arguments and optional callbacks.
-If a required argument isn't supplied to one of the methods that method will check the form's local config file and use the value stored there. if the argument isn't provided in params and isn't found in the form’s config file it will throw an error.
+All of the super easy form commands make use of optional arguments and optional callbacks. if a required argument isn’t supplied to one of the methods that method will check the form's local config file and use the value stored there. if the argument isn't provided in params and isn't found in the form’s config file it will throw an error.

 All methods have the `function(formName, options, callback)` format and all  the callbacks have the `function(err,data)` format.